Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/12 - Asset Pipeline/README.md

-# Outcome - Asset Pipeline
+# Outcome 12 - Asset Pipeline

 Skill Description
 ----------
-Asset pipeline is a tool and mechanism by which Javascript files, stylesheets are processed and prepared for use by the browser.
+The Fellow will be able to use Asset pipeline as a tool to process Javascript files and stylesheets, and prepare them for use by the browser.

 Outputs
 ----------